 - Allow the seeds to simmer in the water for roughly 3 minutes, and then remove the pan from heat.

 - Let the seeds steep for an additional 15 minutes to release more of the beneficial nutrients; unlike leaves, seeds can take slightly longer to brew.

 - Strain the mixture into your teacup, add the nutmeg and honey, and enjoy!

 Fenugreek tea can also be easily found at major grocery stores and health food chains, including Walmart, Walgreens, GNC, and Target.
 Its seeds, powder, and leaves are all available at some of these locations, in addition to smaller-scale natural health food stores and herbalists.

 Is Fenugreek Seed Tea Safe to Drink?

-- Diabetic Patients – Fenugreek tea is very good at lowering blood sugar, but for diabetic patients who are already on medication to lower their blood sugar, this can be dangerous, and may result in lightheadedness or fainting.
+- People with diabetes: Fenugreek tea is very good at lowering blood sugar, but for people with diabetes who are already on a medication to lower their blood sugar, this can be dangerous and may result in lightheadedness or fainting.
 Be sure to monitor your blood sugar closely if drinking this tea, and speak to your doctor before adding it to your diet.

 - Anticoagulant – This herbal tea helps to prevent blood clotting, which can improve heart health, but for patients already taking warfarin or other drugs, there can be unpleasant side effects.
 Do not drink this tea if you are undergoing surgery in the near future.